Father’s Day 2022: Top Things To Do In San Francisco

 See A Broadway Show

-If you have children, why not take dad and the kids to see a Broadway show?
-In other words, would everyone want to go see “Harry Potter and the Cursed Child”.
-This Tony Award-winning show is currently being held at the Curran Theatre near Union Square.
-In fact, there are tickets still available for the Sunday matinee at 2 p.m.
-That’s to say nothing of “Hadestown” at the Orpheum Theatre on Market Street.
-If you’re too busy to see a Broadway show on Sunday, the national tour of “The Prom” opens at the Golden Gate Theatre June 21.
+If you have children, why not take Dad and the kids to a Broadway show?
+In other words, would everyone want to see “Harry Potter and the Cursed Child”?
+This Tony Award-winning show is held at the Curran Theatre near Union Square.
+Tickets are still available for the Sunday matinee at 2 p.m.
+That’s nothing of “Hadestown” at the Orpheum Theatre on Market Street.
+If you’re too busy to see a Broadway show on Sunday, the national tour of “The Prom” opens at the Golden Gate Theatre on June 21.

 See A Movie

-The summer movie season is already in high gear with blockbusters like “Top Gun: Maverick” and “Jurassic World: Dominion”.
+The summer movie season is already in high gear with blockbusters like “Top Gun: Maverick” and “Jurassic World: Dominion.”
 With that in mind, does your dad/spouse/loved one want to see a movie?
-If so, you can see those or movies already screening or opening this week.
+If so, you can see movies already screened or opened this week.
 In addition to Top Gun and Jurassic World, you can take him to see the new “Dr. Strange” movie.
-Even the “Bob’s Burger Movie” might be fun as are the upcoming new movies.
-If you have kids, the new “Buzz Lightyear” opens this week and will obviously be in high demand.
+Even the “Bob’s Burger Movie” might be fun, as is the upcoming new film.
+If you have kids, the new “Buzz Lightyear” opens this week and will be in high demand.
 Check the movie listings for theaters like AMC Metreon 16 and AMC Kabuki 8 in Japantown.
 Of course, you have additional choices, like the Castro Theatre and Alamo Drafthouse.
 Unfortunately, the AMC Van Ness is no longer in business.

 Visit A Restaurant